-.09 In generation-skipping transfer tax matters 15 .10 In employment and excise tax matters 16 .11 In procedural and administrative matters 16 .12 In Indian tribal government matters 16 (1) Definition of Indian tribal government 16 (2) Inclusion in list of tribal governments .13 On constructive sales price under § 4216(b) or § 4218(c) .14 In exempt organizations matters .15 In qualified retirement plan and IRA matters .16 A request to revoke an election .17 Under some circumstances before the issuance of a regulation or other published guidance , (1) Answer is clear or is reasonably certain.
-(2) Answer is not reasonably certain (2) This wor is not reasonably corumn 10 SEC TION N 6.
-UNDER WHAT CIRCUMSTANCES DOES THE SERVICE NOT ISSUE JLC ,1101 LETTER RULINGS OR DETERMINATION LETTERS?
-18 .01 Ordinarily not if the request involves an issue under examination or consideration or in litigation .02 Ordinarily not in certain areas because of factual nature of the problem or for other reasons. .02 Ordinarily not on part of an integrated transaction .03 (1) General rule (2) Significant issue ruling 0.4 (3) Submission requirements .04 Ordinarily not on which of two entities is a common law employer .05 Ordinarily not to business associations or groups 20 .06 Ordinarily not where the request does not address the tax status, liability, or reporting obligations of • the requester .07 Ordinarily not to foreign governments .08 Ordinarily not on Federal tax consequences of proposed legislation. .09 Ordinarily not before issuance of a regulation or other published guidance .10 Not on frivolous issues .11 No "comfort" letter rulings. .12 Not on alternative plans or hypothetical situations .13 Not on property conversions after return filed .14 Circumstances under which determination letters are not issued by a Director.
-23 SEC TION N 7.
-WHAT ARE THE GENERAL INSTRUCTIONS FOR REQUESTING LETTER RULINGS AND DETERMINATION LETTERS? .01 Documents and information required in all requests 23 (1) Complete statement of facts and other information 23 (2) Copies of all contracts, wills, deeds, agreements, instruments, other documents pertinent to the transaction, and foreign laws 24 (3) Analysis of material facts (4) Statement regarding whether same issue is presented in any return and additional information required for § 301.9100 requests 25 (5) Statement regarding whether same or similar issue was previously ruled on or whether a request involving it was submitted or is currently pending 26 (6) Statement regarding interpretation of a substantive provision of an income or estate tax treaty (7) Statement regarding involvement of a transactional party located in a foreign country (8) Letter from Bureau of Indian Affairs relating to a letter ruling request for recognition of 20 Indian tribal government status or status as a political subdivision of an Indian tribal government.
-27 (9) Statement of supporting authorities (10) Statement of contrary authorities (11) Statement identifying pending legislation 28 (12) Statement identifying information to be deleted from the public inspection copy of letter ruling or 20 determination letter (13) Signature by taxpayer or authorized representative (14) Authorized representatives 30
+.10 In employment and excise tax matters .11 In procedural and administrative matters .12 In Indian tribal government matters (1) Definition of Indian tribal government 16 (2) Inclusion in list of tribal governments 16 .13 On constructive sales price under § 4216(b) or § 4218(c) 16 .14 In exempt organizations matters.
+17 .15 In qualified retirement plan and IRA matters .16 A request to revoke an election .17 Under some circumstances before the issuance of a regulation or other published guidance (1) Answer is clear or is reasonably certain.
+(2) Answer is not reasonably certain .
+(2) This wor is not reasonably certain 10 SEC TION N 6.
+UNDER WHAT CIRCUMSTANCES DOES THE SERVICE NOT ISSUE LETTER RULINGS OR .
+71101 DETERMINATION LETTERS?
+18 .01 Ordinarily not if the request involves an issue under examination or consideration or in litigation .02 Ordinarily not in certain areas because of factual nature of the problem or for other reasons. .02 Ordinarily not on part of an integrated transaction .03 (1) General rule (2) Significant issue ruling 0.4 (3) Submission requirements .04 Ordinarily not on which of two entities is a common law employer .05 Ordinarily not to business associations or groups 20 .06 Ordinarily not where the request does not address the tax status, liability, or reporting obligations of the requester .07 Ordinarily not to foreign governments. .08 Ordinarily not on Federal tax consequences of proposed legislation .09 Ordinarily not before issuance of a regulation or other published guidance 21 .10 Not on frivolous issues 21 .11 No "comfort" letter rulings 22 .12 Not on alternative plans or hypothetical situations 22 .13 Not on property conversions after return filed .14 Circumstances under which determination letters are not issued by a Director. · · SEC TION N 7.
+WHAT ARE THE GENERAL INSTRUCTIONS FOR REQUESTING LETTER RULINGS AND DETERMINATION LETTERS?
+23 01 Documents and information required in all requests .01 (1) Complete statement of facts and other information (2) Copies of all contracts, wills, deeds, agreements, instruments, other documents pertinent to the transaction, and foreign laws 24 (3) Analysis of material facts 25 § 301.9100 requests 25 involving it was submitted or is currently pending (6) Statement regarding interpretation of a substantive provision of an income or estate tax treaty (7) Statement regarding involvement of a transactional party located in a foreign country 26 (8) Letter from Bureau of Indian Affairs relating to a letter ruling request for recognition of Indian tribal government status or status as a political subdivision of an Indian tribal government (9) Statement of supporting authorities (10) Statement of contrary authorities 27 (11) Statement identifying pending legislation 28 (12) Statement identifying information to be deleted from the public inspection copy of letter ruling or determination letter 28 (13) Signature by taxpayer or authorized representative (14) Authorized representatives (15) Power of attorney and declaration of representative (16) Penalties of periury statement 32